Newman Catholic High School (Wausau, Wisconsin)

 Newman Catholic High School is a Roman Catholic high school in Wausau, Wisconsin, United States, in the Diocese of La Crosse.

 Background

 Newman Catholic was established in 1951.
 It is the only Catholic high school in Marathon County.
 The school has a student–teacher ratio of 20:1.

+The school was named in honor of John Henry Newman.

 Athletics

 Newman Catholic's athletic nickname is the Cardinals, and their colors are Columbia Blue and Scarlet.
 They have been affiliated with the Marawood Conference and the WIAA since 2000.